 (3) Vapor Collection System.
 The owner or operator of a marine terminal subject to this rule must equip each loading berth with a vapor collection system that is designed to collect all displaced VOC vapors during the loading of marine tank vessels.
 The owner or operator of a marine tank vessel subject to this rule must equip each marine tank vessel with a vapor collection system that is designed to collect all displaced VOC vapors during the loading of marine tank vessels.
 The collection system must be designed such that all displaced VOC vapors collected during any loading event are vented only to the control device.

 (4) Marine Vapor Control Emission Limits.
-Vapors that are displaced and collected during marine tank vessel loading events must be reduced from the uncontrolled condition by at least 95 percent by weight, as determined by EPA Method 25 or other methods approved in writing by the Department or limited to 5.7 grams per cubic meter (2 lbs. per 1000 bbls) of liquid loaded.
+Vapors that are displaced and collected during marine tank vessel loading events must be reduced from the uncontrolled condition by at least 95 percent by weight, as determined by EPA Method 25 or limited to 5.7 grams per cubic meter (2 pounds per 1000 barrels) of liquid loaded.

 (5) Operating Practice and Maintenance.